 - 12. Ensure that personal information is not retained longer than it is needed.
 As stated above, the school follow the Hampshire's School Records Retention Schedule and securely dispose of documents that fall outside of their retention period.
 The Network Manager monitors the age of data stored on the school's IT systems and reports back to staff on their responsibilities and actions to be taken where required.
 Likewise, the Business Manager monitors the age of data stored in the school's archives and information management systems.
 Occasionally there may be a legal requirement for the school to retain data longer than the retention schedule states, such as the temporary ban on destroying material relevant to the Independent Inquiry into Child Sexual Abuse (IICSA, 2015). - 13.
 Ensure that when information is destroyed that it is done so appropriately and securely.
 The school has procedures in place to destroy equipment and paper documents at the end of their life.
 IT equipment is sent to a registered WEEE recycling facility, with hard drives and data storage securely destroyed using certified and audited processes.
 All paper data is shredded and disposed of when it reaches the end of its retention period. - 14.
 Share personal information with others only when it is legally appropriate to do so.
 All staff receive data protection training where they are instructed to follow this Data Protection Policy, the eSafety Policy and other relevant guides, to ensure that everyone is aware of their responsibilities for the security of the school's data. - 15.
 Comply with the duty to respond to requests for access to personal information (Subject Access Requests).
 For a subject access request to be valid, it should be made in writing to the school, including via email or other electronic messaging, such as the contact form on the school's website.
-Under the GDPR, individuals have the right to obtain confirmation of their data, the legal basis and category of data being processed, whether the data has been shared with other organisations and how long the data will be retained.
+Under the UK GDPR, individuals have the right to obtain confirmation of their data, the legal basis and category of data being processed, whether the data has been shared with other organisations and how long the data will be retained.
 Supplementary information should be included where relevant, such as the source of the data held, the right to rectification or erasure and the right to lodge a complaint with the Information Commissioners Office.
-Before complying with a Subject Access Request, the school will need to verify the identity of the person requesting the information and the lawfulness of providing that data. - 16.
-Ensure that all staff and governors are aware of and understand these policies and procedures, by providing regular training and resources.
+Before complying with a Subject Access Request, the school will need to verify the identity of the person requesting the information and the lawfulness of providing that data.

+- 16. Ensure that all staff and governors are aware of and understand these policies and procedures, by providing regular training and resources.
 Evidence will be retained of attendance, understanding and feedback from training sessions as an auditable resource, which will also feed into an ongoing training action plan.
-The school uses questionnaires to test current knowledge and skills of staff and Governors, which are used to inform additional training or resources to help staff recognise and meet their responsibilities.
+The school uses questionnaires to test current knowledge and skills of staff and Governors, which are used to inform additional training or resources to help staff recognise and meet their responsibilities. - 17.
+All staff are issued with an "IT and Data Protection Procedure Manual" to enhance and support the training schedule.
+The manual outlines the procedures for staff to adhere to, in order to protect the school's IT estate and network as well as school data in all of its formats.